A writer for ten years with. a severe case of wanderlust. She spends most her time with her head in the clouds.

 After the fifth round, I yell "Who Are you talking too?
 It's your turn!"

 He smirks at me and shows me a picture of a cute redhead, and says "She thinks we used to know each other.
 We are just having a little chat".

 "Okay great!
 Fine, can you just try to pay attention to the game too?"
 I snap.

 Before we even know what is going on, he stands up and pushes the table across the room.
 The table flips on its side, and the sound of broken glass echo's around the room, as our nostrils fill with the aroma of hops and barley.
 We try to avoid stepping in the puddles of beer.

 In an instant, I feel my whole body relax, in a way that I have never relaxed.
 Suddenly a thought occurs to me.
-I realize at that moment, I have forever changed.
-For some reason two lines from Katy Perry's song, Roar, fill my head: You held me down, but I got up, already brushing off the dust. look at my new friend, and my old friend and smile.
+I realize at that moment, I was not anchored.
+I knew I could be free.
+For some reason, two lines from Katy Perry's song, Roar, fill my head: You held me down, but I got up, already brushing off the dust. look at my new friend, and my old friend and smile.

 "Are you Okay?"
 Jax asks.